dotWee/OpenKWSolver/README.md

 Found a bug / had a force-close?
 --------------------------------

-Open a new Issue and include a logcat (also, maybe tell me how to reproduce)!
+Open a new Issue and provide a logcat.